Khaenri-ah/ruinguard-docs/docs/guide/preparations/README.md

 This command will ask you a sequence of questions–you should fill them out as you see fit.
 If you're not sure of something or want to skip it as a whole, leave it blank and press enter.

 To get started quickly, you can run the following command to have it fill out everything for you.
+Works best if the command is run inside a Git repository or similar.

 ```sh
 npm init esm -y